thomasahle/mersenne/README.md

-= The Power of Hashing with Mersenne Primes =
+# The Power of Hashing with Mersenne Primes
+In this paper we show how hashing with Mersenne primes can be made very fast, using a new intermediate representation for modular multiplication.
+We further show that the resulting hash values have many useful properties not found with other polynomial hash functions.

 ![Table of speeds](https://raw.githubusercontent.com/thomasahle/mersenne/master/table.png)

-Table: Milliseconds for 107 k-universal hashing operations.
+Table: Milliseconds for 10^7 k-universal hashing operations.
 The standard deviation is less than ±1ms.
 The three CPUs tested are a) Intel Core i7-8850H; b) Intel Core i7-86650U; c) Intel Xeon E5-2690.

-==Running the code==
+## Running the code

 To run the carryless.cpp experiemnts, you need to run